tst2005/lua-classcommons2/README.md

 A secondary goal is to be able to use more than one class system at a time and also provide a simple and fast way to get all class system implementation.

+# ClassCommons 2.0

-# What changed between ClassCommons and ClassCommons2 ?
+## What changed between ClassCommons and ClassCommons2 ?

 ClassCommons use 2 global variables :
  * a `common_class` boolean to mark that the class common is supported